mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 * inspect and write self-defined operators in Python, and compile them with other pre-defined operators composably in the same computational graph
 * write the kernel optimization generically in Python and the compiler generates shader language codes for different backends accordingly, which allows us to transfer the kernel optimization techniques across backends

-We are leveraging the python-first development, and universal deployment solution to quickly enable high-performance AMD GPU support less than one human week's effort.
+We are leveraging the Python-first development, and universal deployment solution to quickly enable high-performance AMD GPU support less than one human week's effort.

 ### Bringing ROCm support to MLC

-There are several possible ways to support AMD GPU: RoCm, OpenCL, Vulkan, WebGPU.
+There are several possible ways to support AMD GPU: ROCm, OpenCL, Vulkan, WebGPU.
 ROCm stack is what AMD recently push for and have a lot of the corresponding building blocks similar to CUDA stack.
 Vulkan is the latest graphics standard and offers the most wide range of support across GPU devices.
 WebGPU is the latest web standard that allows the compute to run on web browsers.

 MLC can automatically generate code for all of them so we can also do some cross comparisons.
-We pick ROCm for most of our results in the 7900 txt and use vulkan(mesa driver) for steamdeck.
+We pick ROCm for most of our results in the 7900 txt and use Vulkan (mesa driver) for steamdeck.

-Our rocm support flow is as follows:
+Our ROCm support flow is as follows:

 - Reuse the whole MLC pipeline for existing targets, including CUDA and Metal, which includes high-level optimizations such as static memory planning for dynamic computation and operator fusion, etc.
 - We reused a generic GPU kernel optimization space written in TensorIR and do some profiling to specialize the hyper parameters for AMD cards.
-Importantly, this kernel transformation is purely written in python allowing us to do such optimization in the order of a day.
+Importantly, this kernel transformation is purely written in Python allowing us to do such optimization in the order of a day.
 - We leverage ROCm LLVM backend to translate the IR of each kernel to ROCm code.
-- Finally, everything is packed into a shared library that can be invoked by python and rest APIs.
+- Finally, everything is packed into a shared library that can be invoked by Python and rest APIs.

 ## Benchmark